ismo-karkkainen/specificjson/README.md

 are ok with the provided pieces, you probably want just to import your own parsers and writers.

+## Build with cmake

+You need cmake and compiler for C++17.
+Assuming a build directory parallel to main datalackey directory, you can use:

+    cmake -G "Unix Makefiles" -DCMAKE_BUILD_TYPE=DEBUG ../specificjson

+To specify the compiler, set for example:

+    CXX=clang++
+    CXX=g++

+To build, assuming Unix Makefiles:

+    make
+    make test
+    sudo make install

 ## Build without cmake

 If you are ok with not running tests, run: